JHMarkey/Maze-Solver/README.md

 3. Once the calibration is completed the robot will imediately start searching the maze.
 4. The robot emits sounds using the buzzer when a house is found or when it reaches the maximum move count.
 5. The robot will then backtrack and emit sounds accordingly.
-6. The robot will repeatedly search the maze until it has found the maximum number of house that are defined by `MAX_HOUSES`.
+6.The robot will search the maze until it finds the maximum number of houses defined by `MAX_HOUSE`.
 7. After completing the task, the robot will stop moving.

 ### Functionality Overview